OggiDanailov/class_January_2018/week4/day4/SASS/sass.md

 - you use some $variables;
 - you use at least 2 @mixins;
 - you use @extend;
+-
 b.
 Import Bourbon and try to incorporate some of existing functionality

+c.
+The site should include:
+- images;
+- navbar;
+- footer;
+- a lot of box shadow, different colors, fonts (so you can easily change them through variables
+- divs with dummy text